paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

 (36) **Outlying area** — The term “outlying area”—

-  (A) means American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the United States Virgin Islands;
+  (A) means American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the United States Virgin Islands; and

-  (B) means the Republic of Palau, to the extent permitted under [section 1921d(f)(1)(B)(ix) of title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1921d/f/1/B/ix&num=0&edition=prelim) and until an agreement for the extension of United States education assistance under the Compact of Free Association becomes effective for the Republic of Palau; and

-  (C) for the purpose of any discretionary grant program under this chapter, includes the Republic of the Marshall Islands and the Federated States of Micronesia, to the extent permitted under [section 1921d(f)(1)(B)(viii) of title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1921d/f/1/B/viii&num=0&edition=prelim).
+  (B) for the purpose of any discretionary grant program under this chapter, includes the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau, to the extent that any such grant program continues to be available to State and local governments in the United States.

 (37) **Paraprofessional** — The term “paraprofessional”, also known as a “paraeducator”, includes an education assistant and instructional assistant.